Australia and Vietnam

 The Study Tour paves the way for peer-to-peer lesson sharing between Australia and Vietnam on power system flexibility.

-Vietnam State of Energy Transion (VSET)
+Vietnam State of Energy Transition (VSET)

 September 2024